 ii.
 “Thou art more illustrious and excellent than all the mountains of prey, i.e., where wild beasts wander, and prey on those that are more helpless than themselves.”
 (Clarke)

 iii.
 The Septuagint gives an alternative reading of mountains of prey.
-“The everlasting mountains is a reading borrowed from the lxx, probably rightly, in place of the somewhat obscure ‘mountains of prey’ (av, rv).”
+“The everlasting mountains is a reading borrowed from the Septuagint, probably rightly, in place of the somewhat obscure ‘mountains of prey’ (King James Version, Revised Version).”
 (Kidner)

 b.
 None of the mighty men have found the use of their hands: The God who is greater than the mountains also helped His people in battle.
 He helped them by confounding their enemies who were sunk into their sleep.

 i.
 “The occasion that springs to mind here is the elimination of Sennacherib’s army overnight by the angel of the Lord (Isaiah 37:36).
 The Septuagint brings in an allusion to it in its version of the title.”
 (Kidner)

 ii.
 The stouthearted were plundered: “They came to spoil, and lo! they are spoiled themselves.
 Their stout hearts are cold in death, the angel of the pestilence has dried up their life-blood, their very heart is taken from them.”
 (Spurgeon)

 iii.
 Both the chariot and horse were cast into a dead sleep: “The Israelites always had a special fear of horses and scythed chariots; and, therefore, the sudden stillness of the entire force of the enemy in this department is made the theme of special rejoicing.”
 (Spurgeon)

 1. (7-9) The fear of the LORD.

 When once You are angry?

 You caused judgment to be heard from heaven;